14 Days Nile Cruise From Aswan To Cairo

 Visit the Great Pyramids of Khufu, Khafre, and Menkaure with the Sphinx at the Giza plateau.
 The Great Pyramids of Giza and the other Egyptian pyramids are very human monuments.
 Imagine the Great Pyramids of Giza 4000 years ago when they were complete with their limestone casings, their brilliance must have been blinding.
 Today, you will learn about the mysteries behind the pyramids.

 Savor your lunch at a local restaurant, then proceed to the Grand Egyptian Museum.
 Explore the world’s largest collection of ancient Egyptian treasures in one stunning modern complex.
 You’ll stand face-to-face with the full Tutankhamun collection and enjoy immersive galleries that bring Egypt’s history to life.
 Then, transfer back to your hotel.
-Then, transfer back to your cruise ship for the final night of your 14 days Nile cruise tour.
+Then, transfer back to your cruise ship for the final night of your 14 days Aswan to Cairo Nile cruise tour.

 Meals Plan: Breakfast, Lunch & Dinner